Bartlesville Radio » News » Carols of Christmas Parade to Take Place on Saturday

 Carols of Christmas Parade to Take Place on Saturday

-The Bartlesville Kiwanis Club will spread holiday cheer this weekend as the Carols of Christmas Parade in downtown Bartlesville is set to step of at 6:30 p.m. on Saturday, Dec.
+The Bartlesville Kiwanis Club will spread holiday cheer this weekend as the Carols of Christmas Parade in downtown Bartlesville is set to step off at 6:30 p.m. on Saturday, Dec.
 5th.

 Kiwanians Karen Wilson and Pat Gamble recently talked about this year's Christmas parade.
 Gamble says safety is the biggest concern and reminds everyone that Center for Disease Control safety guidelines suggest wearing masks in large groups or crowded outdoor settings where social distancing is not possible.
 She said the Kiwanis Club will abide by every CDC and City of Bartlesville guidelines when it comes to COVID-19 protocol.